-RACINE -- Two 27-year-old men from Racine County face felony charges in connection with the assault of two people outside a bar in Racine on Sunday, September 17th.
-The accused are Ernest Castro and Marshawn Thurman.
-They are charged with the following:
+RACINE — A 27-year-old man from Racine County faces felony charges in connection with the assault of two people outside a bar in Racine on Sunday, September 17th.

-The complaint says surveillance video shows one victim pinned against his vehicle at which point Thurman "began to deliver strikes to his head with a closed fist."
-The victim was "struck in the head at least three times by Thurman," the complaint says.
+The complaint says surveillance video shows one victim pinned against his vehicle at which point a man “began to deliver strikes to his head with a closed fist.”
+The victim was “struck in the head at least three times,” the complaint says.

 The complaint indicates another scuffle began in the same area.
 A female suspect grabbed the female victim by the hair and slammed her to the pavement.
 While on the pavement, an officer viewing the surveillance video said “Castro deliver three separate kicks” to the woman.
 The complaint says “it appeared as though the kicks were delivered to (the victim’s) upper body and head area.”
 That victim received medical treatment and “required several stitches to close a cut over her left eye.”
 She was also diagnosed with a concussion.
 Both victims complained to police of “significant bruising in the days following the assault.”